 1) Head to Mettupalayam station to catch the famed toy train.
 We thought we'll reach there via public transport/private cab from Coimbatore Junction.

 2) Public transport buses directly to Ooty

-3) The last option if these didn't work was taking a private cab if and only if it was well in our set budgets.
+3) The last option, if the above options didn't work, was taking a private cab if and only if it was well in our set budgets.

 Coimbatore to Ooty

 At that time, we agreed on a win-win price (much lower than the private cars would otherwise charge and enough for him rather than going back without a fare) The moment we started the ride, we noticed how skilled Uncle Ramesh was with driving on those roads with sharp twists and turns.
 Bhal complimented him for this and he replied with a shy thanks saying this has been his profession for the past 30 odd years.

 He asked us about our plans, our stay, etc. and we discovered from him that the only thing we thought was sorted, our accommodation, was about 4 km away from the main market area, uphill and autos would charge up to Rs.
 200/- for pick-up, drop, one way!
 No doubt the property was good, but accessibility was an issue.
 Our spirits were dampened.

 Almost as if sensing our fallen spirits, he halted the cab and asked us to step out as he himself followed suit.
 He led us to an open area facing the valley on one side and a beautiful waterfall on the other.
 He then asked us to focus on a particular point across the valley.
 We tried zooming in with our only lenses, our eyes.
 Trying to catch something in that wilderness, we caught a glimpse of some black smoke emerging.
 As if on cue, whistles blew and the toy train revealed itself from the tunnel in the distance.
 It was a refreshing sight!
 He insisted that we posed as he clicked some pictures with our phone.